-Construction of the project would generate emissions of reactive organic gases (ROG), NOx, CO, sulfur oxides (SOx), PM10, PM2.5, CO2, CH4, and N2O that could result in temporary air quality and GHG effects.
+Construction of the project would generate emissions of reactive organic gases (ROG), 8 NO_X, CO, sulfur oxides (SO_X), PM10, PM{2.5}, CO2, CH4, and N2O that could result in temporary air quality and GHG effects.
 Emissions would originate from off-road equipment exhaust, employee and haul truck vehicle exhaust (on-road vehicles), site grading and earth movement, on-site concrete batching, demolition, paving, architectural coating, and electricity consumption.
 These emissions would be temporary (i.e., limited to the construction period) and would cease when construction activities are complete.

-$^7$ ROG is interchangeable with the USEPA term volatile organic compounds (VOC).
+8 ROG is interchangeable with the USEPA term volatile organic compounds (VOC).

-The Authority estimated combustion exhaust, fugitive dust (PM10 and PM2.5), and fugitive off-gassing (of VOC) using a combination of emission factors and methods from the California Emissions Estimator Model (CalEEMod), version 2016.3.2; the 2017 CARB emissions factors (EMFAC) model (CARB 2018a); and USEPA's AP-42 Compilation of Air Pollutant Emission Factors based on project-specific construction data (e.g., schedule, equipment, truck volumes) provided by the project engineering team (Scholz 2018).
+The Authority estimated combustion exhaust, fugitive dust (PM10 and PM{2.5}), and fugitive9 offgassing (of VOC) using a combination of emission factors and methods from the California Emissions Estimator Model (CalEEMod), version 2016.3.2; the 2017 CARB emissions factors (EMFAC) model;10 and USEPA's AP-42 Compilation of Air Pollutant Emission Factors based on project-specific construction data (e.g., schedule, equipment, truck volumes) provided by the project engineering team (Franchi 2020; Scholz 2018, 2020, 2021).
 All major design components of the project (at grade, embankment/berm, and viaduct) were quantitatively analyzed and included in the emissions modeling.
 The analysis also considers emissions generated by heavy-duty trucks used to haul ballast and subballast from regional quarries to the project.
 All ballast would be hauled from quarries located in the SFBAAB.
 This project would be a balanced project in terms of earthwork under Alternative A, so fill would not be imported or exported under Alternative A. Fill would be imported under Alternative B. Sources of fill are expected to be local borrow sites within the SFBAAB.

-As discussed in Chapter 2, Alternatives, the Authority has incorporated IAMFs into the project that would avoid or minimize potential effects on air quality.
-The construction impact analysis and emissions modeling accounts for emissions benefits achieved by AQ-IAMF#1 through AQ-IAMF#5.
+As discussed in Chapter 2, Alternatives, the Authority has incorporated IAMFs into the project that will avoid or minimize potential effects on air quality.
+The construction impact analysis and emissions modeling accounts for emissions benefits achieved by AQ-IAMF#1 through AQ-IAMF#6.